Sivan explains the process of activating surrender and provides practices to help you start trusting your life.

 Yet, at the same exact time, we fear with an almost equal intensity: mental freedom and lack of containment.

-As a Spiritual Teacher, one of my jobs is to assist my students in identifying what blocks they have to moving forward, and then helping them figure out how to blast through them, remove them and overcome them!
+As a Spiritual Teacher, one of my jobs is to assist my students in identifying what blocks they have to move forward, and then helping them figure out how to blast through them, remove them and overcome them!

 In light of this, I decided to write the top seven most common blocks that everyone experiences at some point on their path.
-These blocks can seem intimidating, but they are NOT insurmountable and sometimes, just naming them can help us prepare for them and do wonders for reducing their impact.
+These blocks can seem intimidating, but they are not insurmountable and sometimes, just naming them can help us prepare for them and do wonders for reducing their impact.

 This morning, four people and myself drove to Oakland to film for our next Youtube video.
 This video is going to be, ‘It’s You And Me.’
 Not far from our merge onto I580 East, we could clearly see that the Westbound side of the freeway was closed.
 Which, in itself looks weird when you are used to so much traffic all the time!
 I was not driving, so I did look to see what was happening.
 There was a white truck on the side of the road riddled with bullet holes.